rehierl/node-tree-outliner/3-basic-design/3-4-1-statements.md

 <!-- ======================================================================= -->
-# derived statements
+# Derived statements

-The focus of these statements is not to be overly accurate, but to have easy to understand and easy to remember statements.
+The focus of the following statements is not to be overly accurate, but to have easy to understand and easy to remember statements.
 Because of that, these statements do no represent any definitions.
 They merely allow to loosely describe certain conditions.

 **CLARIFICATION**
 A section can be understood to *end with an associated container*, if the